What are smoked baked beans

 Yes, feel free to make it up to 24 hours ahead, store it covered in the refrigerator, and reheat in the oven for about 30 minutes before serving.
 If it looks dry, or you like your beans soupier, add up to a cup of chicken stock and mix well before reheating.

-- Leftover smoked baked beans can be stored covered in your refrigerator for up to seven days.
+- Leftover smoked baked beans can be stored, covered, in your refrigerator for up to 7 days.
 Reheat in the oven, on the stove or in the microwave.
 Add additional water or chicken stock if they are too thick.

 - Leftover beans can also be frozen in an airtight container for several months.
 You may also have to add water or chicken stock if they are too thick.

-- This recipe is versatile, and the beans can also be baked in a 350 degree F. oven for about 30 minutes.
-They can also be cooked on high in a crockpot for four hours, or cooked on the stove for about 30 minutes if you don’t want to smoke them.
+- This recipe is versatile, and the beans can also be baked at 350°F. oven for about 30 minutes.
+They can also be cooked in a crockpot on high for 4 hours or on the stove for about 30 minutes if you don’t want to smoke them.

 - If you like a bit of heat, feel free to substitute one or two jalapeños for the bell pepper.